stephenberry/glaze/README.md

 The value `v` passed to the lambda function will be a `Thing` object, and the lambda function allows us to make the subclass invisible to the object interface.

+Lambda functions by default copy returns, therefore the `auto&` return type is typically required in order for glaze to write to memory.

 > Note that remapping can also be achieved through pointers/references, as glaze treats values, pointers, and references in the same manner when writing/reading.

 ## Enums